 4033 SW Canyon Road

-This spectacular exhibit and sale brings together more than 140 artists, creating one of the most comprehensive displays of Pacific Northwest art.
+This spectacular exhibit and art sale brings together more than 140 artists, creating one of the most comprehensive exhibits of Pacific Northwest professional artistic talent.
 Mark your calendar and prepare to be inspired by 400+ pieces of art responding to and reflecting on the natural world.

 Saturday & Sunday, November 6 & 7, 10am-4pm Exhibit & Sale